paterik/BGBarcodeBundle/README.md

 use BG\BarcodeBundle\Util\Base2DBarcode as matrixCode;
 ```

-  2 - set the cache path (for image based barcode rendering) call the image- or html renderer including your code and barcode type :
+  2 - set the cache path (for image based barcode rendering) call the image- or html renderer including your code, barcode type, width multiplier and bar height :

 ```
  $myBarcode = new barCode();